im-acc/Portfolio/README.md

 (In the morning, bikes are leaving residential-like areas in direction of Downtown Montreal and in late afternoon this trend is reversed.
 This represents a typical commute to work weekday.)

-2. Stock Cutting Optimization Software for Rebar Shop (With Stock Management): constrained integer programming and software development (Java, Python).
+2. Stock Cutting Optimization Software for Rebar Shop (With Stock Management): constrained integer programming and software development (JavaFX, Java and Python).

 ![alt text](https://github.com/Gucciimad/Portfolio/blob/main/LGG.png?raw=true)